s3ql/s3ql/rst/backends.rst

    You need to provide the domain ID not the domain name to this option.
    If your provider did not give you a domain ID, then it is most likely :var:`default`.

+.. option:: project-domain-name

+   If your provider only supplies you with the name of your project domain and not the uuid, you need to use this :var:`project-domain-name` option.
+If :var:`project-domain-name` is provided, the :var:`project-domain` option will not be used.

+.. option:: tenant-name

+   Some providers use the tenant name to specify the storage location, and others use the tenant id.
+   If your provider uses the tenant name and not the id, you need to use this :var:`tenant-name` option.
+   If :var:`tenant-name` is provided, the :var:`<tenant>` component of the login will not be used.

 .. __: http://tools.ietf.org/html/rfc2616#section-8.2.3
 .. _OpenStack: http://www.openstack.org/